The Magna Carl-a

 SAGAL: And what if the Majority Whip had one?

 KLEIN: I just think it would be a nice change if the biggest problem in Congress was steroids.

-BODETT: There would be turnover, obviously.
+BODETT: Well, there would be turnover, obviously.
 And as these more capable fighters, like professional wrestlers and cage match fighters started to integrate into Congress, the actual overall intellectual capacity of the body would improve.